 Tips for Staying Active with Knee Osteoarthritis (OA)

-Here’s the good news: Just because you have knee osteoarthritis, it doesn’t mean you have to give up being active.
-In fact, research has shown that continuing to stay physically active promotes healthy joints – you just have to be mindful about the activities you choose to participate in.
+The most common form of arthritis in the knee joint, knee osteoarthritis is a type of arthritis that is most common for people over the age of 50.
+However, it can also affect people who are younger, too.
+Here’s the good news: Having knee OA doesn’t mean you have to give up being active.
+In fact, research has shown that continuing to stay physically active promotes healthy joints; you just have to be mindful about the activities you choose to participate in.

 Having a health care team that informs you of all your options will help you better treat knee osteoarthritis.
 This team may include your family physician, a rheumatologist, a pedorthist, a physiotherapist, a massage therapist, and/or a kinesiologist.